vrsreeganesh/AUV/README.md

 Autonomous Underwater Vehicle Simulation

+**Note**:
-**Note**: The aim is to create a project that is a combination of my signal processing, perception and control and deep learning skills.
+- The aim is to create a project that is a combination of my signal processing, perception and control and deep learning skills.
 Its lowkey low priority, so its gonna be a while.
+- The primary implementation will be in C++, with LibTorch (PyTorch's C++).

 ## Overview
 The aim is to build an autonomous underwater vehicle simulation and system pipeline that would conduct a number of tasks.